filiptronicek/gh-sponsors-api/README.md

 </details>

 ## Notes
-- The `/sponsors/user/` and `/count/user/` endpoints got themselves an official API! you can use them like this: (https://github.com/github/feedback/discussions/3818)
+- The `/sponsors/user/` and `/count/user/` endpoints got themselves an official API (as of June of 2021)! you can use them like this: (https://github.com/github/feedback/discussions/3818)

 ```gql
 query {